SornaSK/Greeting-Card/README.md

 Welcome to the *Greeting Card Web Application*!
 This project allows users to create personalized greeting cards for any occasion.
 Built using HTML, CSS, and JavaScript, the application provides a simple and interactive interface for customizing greeting cards. 💌

 ## ✨ Features ✨
-- 🎨 Choose from a variety of greeting card templates.
 - 📝 Customize card text, colors, and fonts.
 - 🖼 Upload and add images to enhance the card design.
 - 👀 Preview the card in real-time before finalizing.
-- 💾 Save and download the customized greeting card for sharing.
+- 💾 Download the customized greeting card for sharing.

 ## 🔧 Technologies Used 🔧
 - *HTML* for structuring the web page.